SharePoint/sp-dev-docs/docs/general-development/follow-people-in-sharepoint.md

 > **Note:**
 > The same APIs are used to follow content.
-See  [Follow content in SharePoint 2013](follow-content-in-sharepoint.md) for an overview of Following Content tasks.
+See  [Follow content in SharePoint](follow-content-in-sharepoint.md) for an overview of Following Content tasks.